harshy23/harshycube/README.md

 # 🧊 Cube 3D Controller (Full Stack App)

-This project allows users to interact with a 3D cube rendered in the browser.
-Users can rotate, move, save, and reset the cube.
+This project allows users to interact with one or two 3D cubes rendered in the browser.
+Users can add/remove a second cube, and for each cube, rotate, move, save, and reset its state.
 All state changes are synced with a MongoDB database using a backend API.

 ---

 ## 📦 Features

-- 3D cube rendered with Three.js
+- 3D cubes rendered with Three.js (supports up to 2 cubes)
+- Add or remove a second cube (Box 2) dynamically
-- Rotate cube using slider
+- Each cube can be rotated using its own slider
-- Move cube with directional buttons
+- Move each cube with its own directional buttons
-- Save cube's position and rotation speed to MongoDB
+- Save each cube's position and rotation speed to MongoDB
-- Reset cube to original state
+- Reset each cube to its original state
+- Focus camera on either cube with dedicated buttons
 - Full-stack: frontend + backend + database
 - Deployed using Render